 Analysis: False as written, though research into potential health hazards associated with disposable water bottles is ongoing (see updates below).

-Newer variants of this warning reiterate the previously circulated claim that microwaving food in plastic containers and/or plastic wrap releases dioxin into the food.
+Newer variants of the above warning reiterate the previously circulated claim that microwaving food in plastic containers and/or plastic wrap releases dioxin into the food.
 Those allegations are discussed here.

-Plastic bottles of the type used for commercially marketed drinking water in the U.S. are regulated by the FDA as "food contact substances" and held to the same safety standards as food additives.
-This means, among other things, that the FDA reviews test data on the safety of the plastics used in water bottles — including the potential for hazardous chemicals leaching or "migrating" from the plastic into the water — and has established that they pose no significant risk to human health.
+Plastic bottles of the type used for packaging commercially marketed drinking water in the U.S. are regulated by the FDA as "food contact substances" and held to the same safety standards as food additives.
+This means, among other things, that the FDA reviews test data on the safety of the plastics used in disposable water bottles — including the potential for hazardous chemicals to leaching or "migrate" from the plastic into the water — and has thus far established that they pose no significant risk to human health.
 The water itself is also tested and required to meet basic quality standards similar to those set by the Environmental Protection Agency for public drinking water.

-Please note that the plastic used in the manufacture of pre-packaged, disposable water bottles is different from those believed to pose a human health threat in other applications, such as baby bottles, plastic children's toys, and reusable sports water bottles.
+It's important to note that the plastic used in the manufacture of pre-packaged, disposable water bottles is different from the plastics believed to pose a human health threat in other applications such as baby bottles, plastic children's toys, and reusable sports water bottles.
 Disposable water bottles do not contain bisphenol A (BPA), for example, about which safety concerns have been raised.

-That's not to say that bottled water is absolutely, one hundred percent free of all contaminants, or that chemical leaching never takes place.
-Studies done on water bottled in FDA-approved polyethylene terephthalate (PET), for example, did find trace amounts of potentially hazardous substances believed to have migrated from the plastic.
-The important point to take away, however, is that these amounts were minuscule and well within the human safety limits set by FDA and EPA regulators.
+That's not to say that water sold in plastic bottles is one hundred percent free of all contaminants, or that chemical leaching from plastics to liquid never takes place.
+Studies done on water bottled in FDA-approved polyethylene terephthalate (PET), for example, did find that trace amounts of potentially hazardous substances had apparently migrated from the plastic into the water.
+The important point to take away, however, is that those amounts were minuscule, and well within the human safety limits set by FDA and EPA regulators.

 According to Dr. Rolf Halden of the Johns Hopkins Bloomberg School of Public Health, consumers face a much greater risk from potential exposure to microbial contaminants in bottled water — germs, to you and me — than from chemical ones.
 For that reason, most experts suggest not refilling or reusing empty bottles.

-It should also be noted that the plastics used in the manufacturer of reusable water bottles vary in composition and quality and may be more susceptible to chemical leaching.
+It should also be noted that the plastics used in the manufacturer of reusable water bottles vary in composition and quality and may be more susceptible to chemical leaching than the disposable type.

-Update (2009): A new European study raises concerns about the safety of disposable water bottles, which have heretofore (see discussion below) been regarded as safe by the FDA and other government health agencies.
+A new European study raises concerns about the safety of disposable water bottles, which are currently regarded as safe by the FDA and other government health agencies.
 Researchers in Germany found evidence of a man-made estrogen-like compound leaching into water packaged in polyethylene terephthalate (PET) bottles.

 This type of substance, known as an "endocrine disruptor," has the potential to interfere with estrogen and other reproductive hormones in the human body.

-Please note that the authors of the study say more research is required to determine whether, or to what degree, this poses an actual health risk to humans.
+Please note that the authors of the study conclude by saying that more research is required to determine whether, and to what degree, this poses an actual health risk to human beings.

 • PET Bottles Potential Health Hazard - ABC News (Australia)